Andrés Rentería: Loans

+Later career

+On 11 January 2021, Rentería joined Independiente Santa Fe.
+On 30 July 2021, he joined Jaguares de Córdoba.
+On 27 June 2022, he joined Deportes Tolima.
+On 14 July 2023, he rejoined Alianza Petrolera.

 International career

 Rentería was called for the Colombia U20 squad of the 2013 Toulon Tournament.
 He played 4 matches, and scored a goal in the 80th minute of the 1–3 win against France U20.

 He also was called for the squad that played the 2013 FIFA U-20 World Cup in Turkey, where he played 3 matches, and scored a goal in the 21st minute of the 0–3 win against El Salvador U-20.

 On 22 March 2015 he was called up by Colombia national team for the friendlies against Bahrain and Kuwait.
-He made his international debut four days later, coming on as a second-half substitute for Radamel Falcao García, assisting Johan Mojica in the 79th minute and scoring in the 82nd, assisted by Mojica himself in a 6-0 win.
+He made his international debut four days later, coming on as a second-half substitute for Radamel Falcao García, assisting Johan Mojica in the 79th minute and scoring in the 82nd, assisted by Mojica himself in a 6–0 win.